 In this recipe I share 7 secrets to making the perfect, authentic pad kee mao, guaranteed to make this better than take out; and once the prep is done it takes literally 3 minutes to make each portion.
 You can see the video in the recipe card where I show the cooking in real time!

-Here are all the ingredients for drunken noodles.
+Here are all the ingredients for drunken noodles and important notes about them.
+Ingredient amounts will be in the recipe card below.
 You can change up the vegetables and I love using carrot and Chinese broccoli, though traditionally baby corn, long beans, and straw mushrooms are often added.

 - Sugar